 Making the transition to retirement

-How much you spend obviously has the largest impact on how much money you save.
+How much you spend has the largest impact on how much money you save.
 Contrary to most people’s expectations, however, spending in the initial months of retirement tends to increase rather than decrease.
 You now have your entire day free, and you may find yourself spending more money throughout the day than you would have if you were at work.
-Once you get used to your new routine, your spending will likely settle down, so don’t panic if initially you spend more than you planned.
+Once you get used to your new routine, your spending may settle down, so don’t panic if initially you spend more than you planned.

-- Your benefits are reduced if you begin taking them prior to your full retirement age (for most people retiring within the next few years, that would be age 66); the earlier you take your benefits (starting at age 62, the earliest permissible time—the lower your monthly benefit will be.
+- Your benefits are reduced if you begin taking them prior to your full retirement age.
+For most people retiring within the next few years, full retirement age is 66.
+The earlier you take your benefits—age 62 is the earliest permissible time—the lower your monthly benefit will be.
 Sometimes, however, it can make sense to file for benefits earlier than your full retirement age if your benefit as a spouse might be higher than your own benefit.

 - If your benefits are reduced, the reduction is permanent and will affect your benefits for the rest of your life.

 - If you delay taking your benefits, you receive an 8% annual credit—in effect, the government will pay you 8% more than your benefit at full retirement age, for every year you delay, through age 70.
 In other words, if your full retirement age is 66 and you delay taking benefits until age 67, your benefit would be 108% of your basic benefit; if you delay until age 68, 116%; until 69, 124%; and until 70, 132%.
 You may want to consider your longevity as well as the impact on spousal benefits if you are married when deciding whether to delay your benefits.